 The test against the 50% criterion takes place per period of twelve months (not per calendar year).
 The burden of proof on the scope of work in both states is the responsibility of the employer.

-If the employee works 50% or more in his country of residence or if the A1 form is not requested in time, the social insurance legislation of the state of residence will apply.
+However, if the employee works 50% or more in his country of residence or if the A1 form is not requested in time, the social insurance legislation of the state of residence will apply.
 The employer will then be required to withhold and remit social insurance contributions according to the legislation in the country of residence.

 If at any time it appears that not all conditions are met, the legislation of the employee's state of residence will apply retroactively.